-This article describes linux booting process in detail, what are the steps involved, which scripts run, what configuration files are read and their order, from turning on the system till getting the login prompt.
+This article describes linux booting process in detail, what are the steps involved, which scripts are run, what configuration files are read and their order, from turning on the system till getting the login prompt.
 Although this article projects a general view of booting a Linux system, but some configuration files and commands can be Red Hat specific.
 You can also download linux boot process pdf version for future reference.
-Also refer linux boot process chart.

 1. BIOS Initialization